Cockpit Arts / The Prince’s Trust Creative Careers Programme

 Launched in 2010, our Creative Careers programme now runs annually, in partnership with The Prince’s Trust, as a gateway to a professional career in craft and design.
 Participants are integrated into Cockpit Arts’ professional working environment, while craft mentors provide aspirational role models.

-The programme has now entered its fifth year.
+The programme has now entered its fourth year.
 Four previously unemployed young people are integrated into the Cockpit business incubator and mentored by established Cockpit Alumni to develop their design and craft skills, with the aim of fast tracking their progression to self-employment.
 This year’s cohort includes Jenny Espirito Santo (textiles); Marion Labbez (architectural glass) and Egle Vaituleviciute (knitwear).

 Year 4 cohort included Sarah Marafie (jewellery), Chloe Owens (textiles and ceramics), Zoe Powell (textiles) and Mary Zreik (fashion and textiles).
 The young people are being supported by The Drapers’ Charitable Fund for a further year towards sustainable self-employment.